The compliance officer

-The bank’s senior management is responsible for establishing a written compliance approach and policies that contain the basic principles to be followed by the board, management and staff, and explains the main processes by which compliance risks are to be identified and managed through all levels of the organisation.
+The bank’s senior management is responsible for establishing a written compliance approach and policies, that contain the basic principles to be followed, and explain the main processes by which compliance risks are to be identified and managed through all levels of the organisation.

 The areas of special focus by the compliance function include those that could create reputational risk for the bank, including bribery, money laundering, country sanctions, fair treatment of the consumer and practices raising ethical issues.